 The executor is determined in different ways.
 The first and most common way is through the decedent’s will where the executor is declared.
 The executor may also be named as a trustee if the assets of the deceased are held within a trust.
 The probate court also choses an administrator who is the executor in this case and thus performs the financial roles therein.

-Perform that Role
+Perform the Role of Executor

 Filing the Estate’s Federal Income Tax Return; Form 1041